New American Library

 New American Library (NAL) publishes a wide selection of fiction and nonfiction—from bestselling novels to literary classics; from celebrity memoirs to military history; from romance to mystery to science fiction/fantasy.

-The NAL imprints—Signet, Accent, Obsidian, Signet Select, Signet Eclipse, Signet Classics, Roc, and NAL Trade Paperbacks and Hardcovers—publish over four hundred titles each year.
-Many of these titles are original works, supplemented by reprints from sister imprints Dutton and Putnam.
+The NAL imprints—Signet, Accent, Obsidian, Signet Eclipse, Signet Classics, Roc, and NAL Trade Paperbacks and Hardcovers—publish books in all formats, including hardcover, trade paperback, mass market, and ebook.

-NAL publishes many bestselling authors, including Harlan Coben, Ken Follett, Stuart Woods, J.R.
-Ward, Jen Lancaster and Karen White.
-NAL’s various publishing lines feature a wide range of titles.
-Signet/Signet Select is NAL’s bestselling line of mass market paperbacks, and includes authors such as Lisa Gardner, Tami Hoag, Sara Paretsky and Catherine Anderson, among many others.
+NAL publishes a large list of bestselling authors, including Ken Follett, J.R.
+Ward, Jen Lancaster and Karen White, among others.
+Signet is NAL’s bestselling line of mass market paperbacks, and has published such acclaimed authors as Lisa Gardner, Tami Hoag, Sara Paretsky and Catherine Anderson, among many others.
 Signet Eclipse is a leading publisher of romance fiction, and Obsidian publishes many bestselling mystery titles.
 Signet Classics is the premier publisher of mass market classic titles.
 The Roc science fiction program includes New York Times bestsellers Jim Butcher, S.M.
 Stirling and Karen Chance.
 Caliber publishes highly regarded titles in military nonfiction.
 The New American Library hardcover and trade paperback list includes a wide range of voices such as New York Times bestselling authors Jen Lancaster, Eric Jerome Dickey, Terry McMillan, Karen White, and J.R.
 Ward.

-Founded more than fifty years ago on the principle of “good reading for the millions,” NAL still aims to fulfill that promise of reaching the largest possible number of readers, a true mass audience.
+Founded more than fifty years ago on the principle of “good reading for the millions,” NAL still aims to fulfill that promise of reaching readers around the world.

 In the fifteen years immediately following World War II, paperback publishing came of age in the United States, with a handful of companies leading the way.
 Ten years after conceiving of the British based Penguin imprint in 1935, Allen Lane established an American branch called Penguin Books, Inc. (PBI).
 The two men that Lane hired to run PBI—Kurt Enoch and Victor Weybright—decided to separate from their British counterpart in 1948 and founded New American Library (NAL).
 Introducing Signet and Mentor as leading imprints, NAL began with titles such as William Faulkner‘s Sanctuary, D. H. Lawrence‘s Lady Chatterley’s Lover, and John Steinbeck‘s Tortilla Flat.
 After selling at least 3 million copies of James Jones’s From Here to Eternity in its first year of publication, NAL was quick to publish the popular fiction of Ian Fleming and Mickey Spillane.